intel/intel-device-plugins-for-kubernetes/cmd/qat_plugin/README.md

       In the pod specification file, add container resource request and limit.
       For example, `intel.com/qat: <number of devices>` for a container requesting QAT devices.

-      For a DPDK based workload, you may need to add hugepage request and limit.
+      For a DPDK-based workload, you may need to add hugepage request and limit.

      ```
      $ kubectl create -f demo/crypto-perf-dpdk-pod-requesting-qat.yaml